 (PG-13) Frightening Images | Action | Intense Sequences of Violence | Some Language

 Action, Adventure, Fantasy

 (Note: this is the plot according to IMDb and doesn’t have anything remotely to do with the actual story.)
 After the events of Avengers: Endgame, Dr. Stephen Strange continues his research on the Time Stone.
 But an old friend turned enemy seeks to destroy every sorcerer on Earth, messing with Strange’s plan, causing him to unleash unspeakable evil.

 Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Guardians of the Galaxy: Volume III, Super Mario Bros.
-Movie, and coming soon Fast X, and The Little Mermaid 2023.
+We have Peetimes for all wide release films every week, including Godzilla: Minus One, Napoleon, The Hunger Games: The Ballad of Songbirds and Snakes and coming soon Aquaman and the Lost Kingdom and many others.
 We have literally thousands of Peetimes—from classic movies through today's blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.

 If there's a new film out there, we've got your bladder covered.

 About The Peetimes: I think the 1st and 3rd Peetimes are really good.
 Neither has any action or plot development.
 Note: the last movie trailer they showed before the movie was for the next Avatar movie.